EventVL: Understand Event Streams via Multimodal Large Language Model: Conclusion

 \section{Conclusion}

-In this work, we introduce \textbf{\textit{EventVL}}, \textbf{\textit{the first event-based MLLM}} designed to achieve comprehensive understanding of event stream data.
-Through the integration of an advanced event encoder that captures rich semantic information, the novel Event Spatiotemporal Representation for efficient feature aggregation, and the Dynamic Semantic Alignment mechanism for fine-grained feature alignment, EventVL significantly advances the understanding and reasoning capabilities for event-based data.
+In this work, we introduce \textbf{\textsc{EventVL}}, the first event-based Multimodal Large Language Model (MLLM) designed to achieve a comprehensive understanding of event stream data.
+By integrating an advanced event encoder that captures rich semantic information, a novel Event Spatiotemporal Representation for efficient feature aggregation, and a Dynamic Semantic Alignment mechanism for fine-grained feature alignment, \textsc{EventVL} significantly enhances the understanding and reasoning capabilities for event-based data.
 Additionally, we contribute a large-scale, high-quality annotated dataset with nearly 1.4 million event-image-text pairs, providing a robust foundation for future event-based research.
-We believe that EventVL sets a new direction for chat-centric event stream comprehension and lays the groundwork for future breakthroughs in event-driven multimodal systems.
+We believe that \textsc{EventVL} sets a new direction for chat-centric event stream comprehension and lays the groundwork for future breakthroughs in event community.